 - 1. Add the Pig component from the Big Data Palette. - a.
-Expand the Pig tab in the Big Data Palette. - b.
-Click on the component tPigLoad and place it in the design workspace. - 2.
+In the Big Data palette, select the Pig tab. - b.
+Click the tPigLoad component and drag it into the design workspace. - 2.
 Define basic settings for the Pig component. - a.
-Double-click the tPigLoad component to define its Basic Settings. - b.
-Click the Edit Schema button ("..." button).
+To define the component's basic settings, double-click tPigLoad.

+b.
+Click Edit Schema.
 Define the schema of the input data as shown below, then click OK: